Weinstein attorney urges jurors to acquit ex-movie mogul - RFI

 The trial has raised complicated issues surrounding consent and abuse of power for the jury of seven men and five women.

-Under cross-examination, both Mann and Haleyi admitted to at least one consensual sexual encounter with Weinstein after the alleged assaults.
+Under cross-examination, both Mann and Haleyi acknowledged at least one consensual sexual encounter with Weinstein after the alleged assaults.

-The defense has presented emails that appear to show the accusers on friendly terms with Weinstein.
+Rotunno repeatedly referred to dozens of emails and texts the defense presented during the trial that show the accusers on friendly terms with Weinstein years after the alleged incidents.

+"The truth leaves a paper trail," she said, asking the jurors to study the "real-time evidence" not a world created by the prosecution "where women don't have choices."

 Weinstein faces five counts, including predatory sexual assault, rape and engaging in a criminal sexual act.

-Rotunno reminded the jury that to convict the defendant they must be sure of his guilt "beyond all reasonable doubt."
+Rotunno reminded jurors that to convict the defendant they must be sure of his guilt beyond all reasonable doubt.

-"It's not a small doubt, it's not a little doubt.
-It's beyond all reasonable doubt," she said.
+"It's not a small doubt, it's not a little doubt," she said.

+The prosecution will present its closing arguments on Friday before jurors begin considering Weinstein's fate on Tuesday next week.

-The jury must reach a unanimous verdict.
-If it can't then the judge may be forced to declare a mistrial.
+They must reach unanimous verdicts on each count.
+If they are unable, the judge may be forced to declare a mistrial.

+A split verdict is possible where Weinstein is convicted of some charges and cleared of others.

-Weinstein is also facing a separate sex crimes investigation in Los Angeles and is the subject of several civil complaints.
+Accused of sexual misconduct by more than 80 women, Weinstein faces a separate sex crimes investigation in Los Angeles and is the subject of several civil complaints.

 © 2020 AFP